- Energy Audits

 Sometimes the first step to warming up your floors is keeping surrounding moisture from leaking into your basement or crawlspace, which creates damp conditions and poor indoor air quality.
 Encapsulation dramatically reduces moisture in the basement by installing an airtight vapor barrier along the floors and walls.
 You may also choose to pour a new concrete slab if you have plans to convert your basement into a living area in the future.
 Encapsulation will keep the outdoor elements from infiltrating your basement, making your home healthier and more comfortable overall.
 Encapsulation can also be done on crawl spaces.

 Air sealing will not only eliminate air leaks but also increase the effectiveness of your insulation.
 You may be tempted to focus on air sealing only the basement or first floor, but don’t forget to address air leaks on the upper floors and in the attic as well.
-Whole-home air sealing is essential if you truly want to eliminate drafts and control air flow in your home.
+Whole-home air sealing is essential if you truly want to eliminate drafts, control air flow, and stop the stack effect in your home.

 Stop Putting Up with Cold Floors